The Four-Sentence Letter Behind the Rise of Oxycontin

 “The rate of addiction for patients who are treated by doctors is much less than 1%”, touts an Oxycontin TV commercial.
 “They don’t wear out – they go on working.
 So these drugs, which I repeat, are our strongest pain medications, should be used much more than they [currently] are for patients in pain”.

-Despite this discrepancy, the letter’s popularity flourished.
+In spite of this, the letter’s popularity flourished .
 The New England Journal of Medicine’s website notes this letter has been cited nearly 400 times.
 Google Scholar notes it has been cited 1,243 times.

 As its popularity snowballed, the lines between ‘topical’ and ‘importance’ began to blur.
 A 2001 TIME Magazine feature article titled Less Pain, More Gain cited it as a “landmark study”, but its own author scarcely remembers it.
 Quinoes couldn’t even find a full text record of the study, reporting that it had been unavailable from its journal’s archives for at least ten years.